-AAS Members Elected to National Academy of Sciences
+AAS Members Elected to the National Academy of Sciences

-This announcement is adapted from a National Academy of Sciences press release:
+This announcement is adapted from a National Academies press release.

-On 1 May 2018 the National Academy of Sciences announced the election of 84 new members and 21 foreign associates in recognition of their distinguished and continuing achievements in original research.
-Among them are several AAS members and others working in the astronomical sciences.
+The National Academy of Sciences has announced the election of 120 new members — including 59 women, the most elected in a single year — and 30 international members in recognition of their distinguished and continuing achievements in original research.
+Among those newly elected are eight AAS members:

 The National Academy of Sciences is a private, nonprofit institution that was established under a congressional charter signed by President Abraham Lincoln in 1863.
 It recognizes achievement in science by election to membership, and — with the National Academy of Engineering and the National Academy of Medicine — provides science, engineering, and health policy advice to the federal government and other organizations.

 The AAS congratulates all the astrophysicists, solar physicists, and planetary scientists elected to this prestigious institution!